A Universal Safety Framework for Medical AI Using Worst-Case Bias Certification and Influence-Based Attribution Validated in Skin Cancer Screening

 The conceptual leap that produced WCUG came from thinking about how other high-stakes industries handle the difference between typical performance and worst-case performance.
 FDA pharmaceutical testing does not evaluate drugs at typical doses and declare them safe.
 It tests at extreme doses, under stress conditions, across vulnerable subpopulations.
 Aircraft are not certified based on performance at standard cruising altitude.
 They are stress-tested at operating limits.

-WCUG Definition
+WCUG Definition:

 For each threshold τ ∈ [0, 1]: